A novel Cosmic Filament catalogue from SDSS data: Introduction

 We apply this new implementation of the algorithm to the DR16 SDSS data \citep{ahumada2020} from BOSS (Baryon Oscillation Spectroscopic Survey) and eBOSS (extended BOSS) clustering surveys.
-The latter, in particular, has not been used in previous filament extraction studies.
-It creates the largest volume survey to date and, thanks to its sample of quasars, we have been able to build a filament catalogue that extends to very high-redshifts, up to $z=2.2$.
-In our approach, we divide the data in $269$ redshift shells of width $20$ Mpc, and provide the filament reconstruction in 2D spherical slices.
-We also deliver the uncertainties associated to the filaments positions, which have been estimated with a bootstrap method.
+The latter, in particular, has not been used in previous filament-extraction studies. eBOSS creates the largest volume survey to date and, thanks to its sample of quasars, we have been able to build a filament catalogue that extends to very high redshifts of up to $z=2.2$.
+In our approach, we divide the data into $269$ redshift shells of $20$ Mpc in width, and provide the filament reconstruction in 2D spherical slices.
+We also deliver the uncertainties associated to the filament positions, which have been estimated with a bootstrap method.

-This tomographic approach to filament reconstruction has several advantages.
+There are several advantages to using this tomographic approach to filament reconstruction.
 For example, the 2D filament maps can be directly employed in cross-correlation studies with maps of the CMB lensing convergence or thermal Sunyaev-Zel'dovich signal (see {\it e.g.}, \citealt{tanimura2020}).
 We also expect this method to be particularly suitable for the extraction of filament maps from future wide photometric surveys, such as Euclid \citep{laureijs2011} and the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST, \citealp{ivezic2019}), where uncertainties on redshift estimates might limit the applicability of $3D$ methods.
-The tomographic approach has also been shown to provide more robust detection near galaxy clusters and to be less sensitive to Finger of God effect, even when it is statistically corrected \citep{kuchner2021}.
-Moreover, the tomographic catalogue will naturally trace the evolution of the universe filamentary structure as a function of redshift and, therefore, can be used to test structure formation history and cosmological models.
+The tomographic approach has also been shown to provide more robust detection near galaxy clusters and to be less sensitive to the Finger of God effect, even when it is statistically corrected \citep{kuchner2021}.
+Moreover, the tomographic catalogue will naturally trace the evolution of the filamentary structure of the Universe as a function of redshift and can therefore\textbf{ }be used to test structure formation history and cosmological models.
+On the other hand, the tomographic approach reduces the sensitivity to filaments at angles close to the line of sight and may split long filaments across two or more slices.
+Different applications will benefit from different approaches.

 The paper is organised as follows.
 We start by providing a detailed description of the methodology and the algorithm in \Cref{s:methodology}.
 In \Cref{s:data} we introduce the data sets used in our analysis, while in \Cref{s:results} we present the results of the filament extraction.
 In \Cref{s:comparison} we compare the results with the catalogue from \YCC{}.
 In \Cref{s:validation} we discuss the validation of the catalogue through several metrics.
 Finally, in \Cref{s:Conclusions} we draw our conclusions.